 - Loosen the soil around the edge of the pot and pull the tree out by the base of the main stem

-- Add some extra soil to the bottom of the new pot before you insert the plant.
+- Add some extra soil into the bottom of the new pot before you insert the plant.
 We recommend John Innes number two for bay trees - with 10-20% added horticultural grit or perlite to improve drainage.

 - Fill in with a mix of soil, compost and grit